codeandclay/super8blog/_posts/2016-01-12-news-from-the-kodakery.markdown

 The are no official figures yet, but [gizmag.com](http://www.gizmag.com/kodak-super-8-movie-camera/41237/) reports that the standard model will cost between USD$400 and $700, whilst the premium model will be priced around $1,000 more.

+There's also mention that a Chinese company is marketing a Super 8 film scanner.
+That's completely mind-blowing news if true!

 The podcast is available on iTunes or can be listened to on Audible.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/240928122&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>